OAGi/Score/docs/user_guide/index.rst

    the BIE to the Production state.
 To do so, BIE developer retrieves the BIE (see `Search and retrieve a
-   BIE <#search-and-retrieve-a-bie>`__) that is already in the QA state and clicks “Move to Production”.
+   BIE <#search-and-retrieve-a-bie>`__) that is already in the QA state and clicks "Move to Production".
 Alternatively, an organization may designate a user, such as an enterprise architect to be the solely responsible user for the BIE life-cycle management.
 In such a case, the BIE developer would `Transfer BIE Ownership (Making BIE editable